Frequently Asked Questions (FAQs)

 - Deflating trade statistics: Major government trade statistics deflated using the

-Import/Export Price Indexes—the monthly U.S. trade statistics, the quarterly
+Import/Export Price Indexes are the monthly U.S. trade statistics, the quarterly

 Balance of Payments Account (BPA) numbers,